Image Source: Unsplash / Surface

 1. Utilize the Different Types of Pages

 This app is organized through the creation of individual pages that you can add sub-pages to.
 The different styles of pages offered include simple blank pages, calendars, galleries, tables, boards, and an extensive variety of templates to choose from.
-Tailor the page to your needs.
+Tailor each page to your needs.

 Image Source: Notion